UC Davis Pastured Poultry Farm

 Where is the farm and what does it look like?

-- The University provided ~4.5 acres of irrigated pasture for this project, located on the west side of campus.
+- The University provided ~0.5 acre of irrigated pasture for this project, located on the south side of campus.

-- A customized "eggmobile" was designed and constructed by the UC Davis Sustainable Design Academy.
+- In 2015, a customized "eggmobile" was designed and constructed by the UC Davis Sustainable Design Academy.
+The "eggmobile" was designed to house ~150 hens and was moved around the pasture by hitching it to a truck.

-- Our first laying flock (150 day-old chicks) was placed on September 22nd 2015 and started egg laying in February 2016.
-Our eggs were donated weekly (~600) to the Yolo Food Bank up until September 2016.
+- Our first laying flock (150 day) arrived on September 22nd 2015 and started egg laying in February 2016.
+Our eggs were donated weekly to the Yolo Food Bank up until September 2016.

 If you have questions/suggestions or comments, please contact Dr. Maurice Pitesky at firstname.lastname@example.org.